People's Democratic Front (Meghalaya)

 The People's Democratic Front (PDF) was a regional political party in the Indian state of Meghalaya.
 The PDF was founded in 2017 and was led by P. N. Syiem and Auspicious L. Mawphlang.

 It was a part of the North-East Democratic Alliance.
-The PDF's aim was to improve the development of the state especially of the tribal people.
+The PDF's aim was to improve the development of the state, especially of the tribal people.

 In the 2018 Meghalaya Legislative Assembly election, the PDF won 128,413 votes (8.2% of the vote) and elected 4 MLAs.

-On 6 May 2023, the party merged with National People's Party.
+On 6 May 2023, the party merged with the National People's Party.